CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 ### Address Replacement for Different Alias

-If you want to change the alias on O365 destination to fit a new naming convention.
-Change in the user list, step 3.
-Export.
+If there is a need to change the alias on the O365 destination to fit a new naming convention this can be accomplished using the Export items function.
+This will export the user list to a CSV and the ImportName column changed to the new alias naming convention.

-Also change in advance project settings under address replacement.
+Once the CSV has been updated to the new naming convention, re-import it into CloudM Migrate by using Add items to migrate and then selecting Bulk add/import items.
+This will overwrite the current user list and now show the new alias under the ImportName column.

+If the aliases are changing the CSV will also need to be uploaded to perserve permission mapping.
+Make a copy of the CSV and remove all columns besides ExportName and ImportName.
+Go to Step 4 and expand the Advanced Settings.
+Select the Address Replacement tab and import the CSV to the Address Replacements (.csv) field.

 ## Start Migration